westlicht/performer/_pages/manual/index.md

 - Launchpad Mini MK1
 - Launchpad Mini MK2
+- Launchpad S
+- Launchpad Mk2
+- Launchpad Pro

-> Note: Support for other Launchpad devices will follow, except for the first version, which does not support USB MIDI and will never be supported.
+> Note: Support for the very first version of Launchpad will never happen, as it is not a USB MIDI class compliant device.

 Launchpad controllers are exclusively used as control surfaces and cannot be used as a standard MIDI device for the routing system or live recording.